 top of page

-Judge Eduardo Corral: "In this mesmerizing book, the ‘rich vanishing seasons’ of life are rendered beautifully.
+Winner of the Lightscatter Press Prize, chosen by judge Eduardo Corral: "In this mesmerizing book, the ‘rich vanishing seasons’ of life are rendered beautifully.
 Each poem about family, each about travel, each poem about love is fluid and precise and memorable.
 Memory, here, is the ‘strongest /

 of the senses’ and its strength is amplified by a deft shaping of the line and a startling imagination rippling in the phrasing, in the imagery."